Tencent/libpag/README.md

 }
 ```

-Add the following rule to your proguard rules to avoid the wrong obfuscation.
+Add the following rule to your proguard rules to prevent incorrect obfuscation:

 ```
   -keep class org.libpag.** {*;}
   -keep class androidx.exifinterface.** {*;}
 ```

-Finally, run gradle sync and then build the project.
+Finally, run gradle sync and build your project.

 ### OpenHarmony Integration

-You can use the har downloaded from the [release](https://github.com/Tencent/libpag/releases) page, or add libpag to your project by
+You can download the HAR file from the [release](https://github.com/Tencent/libpag/releases) page,
-OHPM:
+or add `libpag` to your project using OHPM:

 ```
 ohpm install @tencent/libpag
 ```

-Or, you can add it to your project manually.
+Alternatively, you can add it to your project manually.
+Add the following lines to `oh-package.json5`
-Add the following lines to oh-package.json5 on your app module.
+in your app module.

 ```
 "dependencies": {
 "@tencent/libpag": "^1.0.1",
 }
 ```

-Then run
+Then run:

 ```
 ohpm install
 ```

 ### Web Integration

-Simply copy the following code into an HTML file and open it in your browser:
+Copy the following code into an HTML file and open it in your browser:

 ```html
 <canvas class="canvas" id="pag"></canvas>